 From the human side this means that the Christian, always aware of his falling short yet always reminded of what Christ has done, continues to believe in Him who justifies the ungodly (Rom.
 4:5).
 As Luther said, "No saint regards and confesses himself to be righteous, but he always asks and waits to be justified." — Martin Luther, Lectures on Romans, p.113.

-From the divine side it means that God continues to justify those who continue to seek His mercy.
+From the divine side it means that God continues to justify those who continue to repent and seek His mercy.

 For inasmuch as the saints are always aware of their sin and implore God for the merciful gift of His righteousness, they are for this very reason always reckoned righteous by God. — Ibid., p.125.

 Thus, we confess that we are sinners, and with our weeping, penitence, grieving, and tears we show that we are sinners also in our own eyes.
 As soon, namely, as such fear and uneasiness cease, the sense of security lays hold of us; and where security prevails, the divine decree of counting our sin to us is again in force, for God has decided that He will not impute sin to anyone who implores His mercy with fear and trembling. — Ibid., p.135.

 The present continuous nature of justification was the genius of Luther's emphasis; and we submit that it is truly biblical and Pauline.
 To Luther, justification was no mere initiatory action in the soteriological process.
 It was no mere filling station along the way or no mere door to enter but once.
 Luther taught that to accept justification in faith is our whole work for our whole Christian life.
 We never get beyond it.
 We never learn it too well.
 And thus, for Luther, justification by faith is always kept at the center.
 In "The Disputation Concerning Justification" in 1536, the Reformer gave voice to his view of the daily and dynamic, ongoing nature of justification.
 Said he: